Examiner.com

-Examiner.com was an American news website based in Denver, Colorado, that operated using a network of "pro-am contributors"' for content.
+Examiner.com was an American news website based in Denver, Colorado, that operated using a network of 'pro-am' contributors for content.
 It had various local editions with contributors posting city-based items tailored to 238 markets throughout the United States and parts of Canada in two putative national editions, one for each country.

-As of early 2014, Examiner.com was a property of Philip Anschutz-owned AEG, and announced it would be partnering closely with ticket merchant AXS.
+As of early 2014, Examiner.com was a property of the Philip Anschutz-owned AEG, and announced it would be partnering closely with ticket merchant AXS.
 Subsequently, Examiner operations were announced to be shutting down on July 10, 2016.

 Growth

 In August 2009, Examiner.com was named one of the fastest-growing network of localized websites by Nielsen Online.
 It grew faster in the 12 months from August 2008 than any of the other top 30 Internet news sites in the United States, as it increased page views more than 342 percent, attracting 7,569,000 unique users.
 Examiner.com reports that it received 20.8 million unique visitors to Examiner.com sites in July 2010, with 60.1 million page views served, according to Omniture.

 In October 2010, Examiner.com reported adding over 3,000 articles a day, to a growing library of 1.5 million pieces of content.